T

 museum

-Formerly the Prince of Wales Museum, this impressive Indo-Saracenic building houses a vast collection of Indian art, archaeology, and natural history.
-It offers a deep dive into India's rich past.
+Formerly the Prince of Wales Museum, this magnificent Indo-Saracenic building houses a vast collection of Indian art, archaeology, and natural history.
+It provides a deep dive into India's rich cultural heritage.

-• Allocate at least two hours to explore the key exhibits.
+• Allow at least 3 hours to explore its diverse galleries.

 ~90 min